JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 - The function

-is a string with one character.rest.length
+a.lengthis1because'1'is a string with one character.rest.lengthis3becauserestcontains three elements.

 Breakdown of Incorrect Answers:

-Thus, the correct answer is: 1 3
+Thus, the correct answer is: 1 3.

 Question 32: